animeai/docker-compose/README.md

 Manual use of the docker-compose.yml file should be possible but these are all untested, may contain bugs, and contain extra lines of code for finding bad container (i.e. logs stored in /var/log and not published).

-Once completed initial install should be as simple as:
+(Scheduled for V0.1) Once completed initial install should be as simple as:
 * git clone
 * cd to directory
 * "bash install.sh" and follow the whiptail instructions
 * cd to "traefik" directory
 * "bash install.sh" and follow the whiptail instructions

-Once completed, application install should be as simple as:
+(Scheduled for V0.1) Once completed, application install should be as simple as:
 * perform initial install (required once only)
 * cd to app directory
 * "bash install.sh" and follow the whiptail instructions

-Once completed, application uninstall should be as simple as:
+(Scheduled for V0.1) Once completed, application uninstall should be as simple as:
 * cd to app directory
 * "bash uninstall.sh" and follow the whiptail instructions

-Once completed, update to running container and/or env variables should be as simple as:
+(Scheduled for V0.1) Once completed, update to running container and/or env variables should be as simple as:
 * cd to app directory
 * "bash update.sh" and follow the whiptail instructions

+(Scheduled for V2.0 or earlier) Once completed, upgrading the container to the most recent "latest" tag should be as simple as:
+* cd to app directory
+* "bash backup.sh" and follow the whiptail instructions to back up the volume(s)
+* "bash restore.sh" and follow the whiptail instructions to return to one of the saved backups

 To recover any password for an app (or just show any stored variables)
 * cd to app directory